codedevotional/articles/naming.md

 This is better.
 But recall that the data comes from a source you do not own.
 It's controlled by someone else and likely to change in unpredictable ways.
 Even code and data that you *do* own are susceptible to ever-evolving business requirements.
 The code you write today might seem concrete, but like Molly the dog, even seemingly concrete entities are not static.
 Code is a being in-process, constantly churning.
 Your source control repository's diff log is a more accurate mental model of your application than current files on disk.

 It's quite possible that people's names will someday arrive in a different form and that removing whitespace will no longer be the only operation required to prepare it for presentation.
-Naming a function after what it currently does leaves you no wiggle room for change. `trim_whitespace` explains the function's current implementation, but not what it means from an API caller's perspective, nor what it means from an application domain perspective.
+Naming a function after what it currently does leaves you no wiggle room for change. `trim_whitespace` explains the function's current implementation, but not what it means from the caller's perspective, nor what it means from an application domain perspective.

 Consider a new requirement.
 As it turns out, the data has not changed, but the product team would like names to be displayed in last name, first name order.
 The implementation will be simple enough to rework.
 But the name `trim_whitespace` has painted you into a corner.